georgelowe/100-Days-Of-Code/README.md

 ## Weekly Log

+### End of Week 2: Wednesday April 7th

+**Progress:**

+- **Learned/Notes:**

+- **Thoughts:**

 ### End of Week 1: Wednesday March 31st

 **Progress:**

 - **Learned/Notes:** A good start to the challenge, I forgot to push code on one day but I have got a fair amount done.
 Implemented a few data structures and revisited these in JavaScript.
-I also made a good start with my Instagram Automation project ['Instagram Automation Project'](https://github.com/georgelowe/Instagram-Automation)
+I also made a good start with my [Instagram automation project](https://github.com/georgelowe/Instagram-Automation)

-- **Thoughts:** Next week I want to wrap up the Instagram bot, perhaps do a few more data structures / algorithms, refactor my code for my ['Object Tracking for VR Experiences'](https://github.com/georgelowe/VR-Object-Tracking) and make some progress on my portfolio site
+- **Thoughts:** Next week I want to wrap up the Instagram bot, perhaps do a few more data structures / algorithms, refactor my code for my [Object Tracking for VR Experiences](https://github.com/georgelowe/VR-Object-Tracking) and make some progress on my portfolio site

 [George Lowe](https://github.com/georgelowe)